Pavillon du Roi: History

 On the first floor were the two main rooms of the Royal Apartment: the bedroom proper from the time of Henry IV (chambre à coucher, also known as the chambre du lit or chambre à alcôve), and a larger ceremonial room further west known as the chambre de parade or chambre dorée, where the King would hold court and receive ambassadors.
 These were accessed from the upper main room of the Lescot Wing through the king's antechamber, from which they are separated by a narrow corridor that was made accessible again during a renovation in 2021.
 To the east of the king's chamber was the small petit cabinet du Roi and further east, the queen consort's apartment; to the west a corridor, created under Henry IV and enlarged in the 1660s, led to the Petite Galerie, Grande Galerie and Tuileries Palace.

-On the second floor was an apartment which was used in the 17th century by the king's most powerful relatives or officials, successively Charles d'Albert de Luynes, Gaston d’Orléans, Cardinal Mazarin, Nicolas Fouquet and Jean-Baptiste Colbert until the court's departure to Versailles in the 1670s.
+On the second floor was an apartment which was used in the 17th century by the king's most powerful relatives or officials, successively Charles d'Albert, 1st Duke of Luynes, Gaston, Duke of Orléans, Cardinal Mazarin, Nicolas Fouquet and Jean-Baptiste Colbert until the court's departure to Versailles in the 1670s.
 The third floor was set up as a vast Italian-style belvedere, sometimes known as the Grand Cabinet.